 Then outline plans which will ultimately lead to achieving your goals.

 It’s time to put your plans into action.
 Create measurable criteria for some of your goals.
-Make them as quantitative or as qualitative as you like, but be sure there is a concrete result, and simply see what happens!
+Make them as quantitative or as qualitative as you like, but be sure there is a concrete result, and see what happens!

-- To help me be more cognizant of how important the team I work with is to my success, I want to intentionally acknowledge the contributions of at least one of my coworkers every week for four months.
+- To help me be more mindful of how important the team I work with is to my success, I want to intentionally acknowledge the contributions of at least one of my coworkers every week for four months.

 How can you reinforce the areas where your self-awareness is strong?
 How can you minimize your blind spots?

 You’ve heard the phrase, “never stop learning.”
 Well, this also applies to learning about yourself.
 Self-assessment isn’t something you’ll do just once.
 You’ll complete these steps many, many times over your lifetime.
-Continue to fine-tune your goals, your plans, and your self-assessments to constantly gain a better understanding of who you are.
-By making this a regular part of your personal development, you’ll be able to develop objective self-awareness.
+Continue to fine-tune your goals, your plans, and your self-assessments to continually gain a better understanding of who you are.
+By making this a regular part of your professional development, you’ll be able to develop objective self-awareness.